cloudflare/workers-docs/content/about/using-cache.md

 Conceptually, there are two ways to interact with Cloudflare's Cache using a Worker:

-- Store responses on Cloudflare's classic CDN, which can be done through calling fetch(..)in a Workers script.
+- Store responses on Cloudflare's classic CDN, which can be done through calling `fetch()` in a Workers script.
 Custom cache behavior via a Worker include:
   - Setting Cloudflare cache rules (i.e. operating on the cf object)
   - Setting custom cache headers (i.e. Cache-control).
 This can impact browser as well as Cloudflare Cache behavior.
 - Store responses on a zone scoped namespace separate from Cloudflare's traditional cache using the Cache API from a Workers script.
 One can control cache behavior of even assets not proxied on Cloudflare.